Naval Museum of Madrid: The building

 The Ministry of the Navy (there used to be a standalone ministerial department for the Navy, fused with those for the Army and the Air Forces in 1977) was provided with a new headquarters in the 1920s, and the museum moved there in 1932.
 The architects were José Espelius and Francisco Javier de Luque.

 Visitors enter the museum through a modernist facade on the Paseo del Prado, and pass to the first floor where former courtyards (now exhibition halls of the Naval Museum) are covered by spectacular stained-glass roofs with naval and decorative motifs made by Maumejean (a family glass-making business which had a branch in Spain).
 At weekends a doorway onto the grand staircase of Navy Headquarters is opened to allow visitors to appreciate the architecture.

 Collections

 The map of Juan de la Cosa, the earliest preserved map of the Americas, is on permanent display in this museum.

-Since 2007 the museum has hosted a specimen of moon rock.
+Since 2007, the museum has hosted a specimen of Moon rock.
 One of two such samples given to Spain, it was collected on the 1972 Apollo 17 mission.
-The rock, which weighs one gram, was put on display in 2009, to mark the 40th anniversary of the first moon landing.
+The rock, which weighs one gram, was put on display in 2009, to mark the 40th anniversary of the first Moon landing.
 The museum also displays a collection of Ming ceramics rescued from the shipwreck of the San Diego.

+Incidents

+On 13 October 2025, two activists from the Futuro Vegetal movement were arrested for defacing José Garnelo's painting Primer homenaje a Cristóbal Colón at the museum by throwing biodegradable red paint on the artwork during Spain's National Day.
+The activists carried a banner reading "12 October, nothing to celebrate.
+Ecosocial justice."
+The painting was quickly restored by museum staff, and visitors were temporarily evacuated during the incident.